Islamic History - From 7TH To 19TH Century

 Conquest of Makkah

 According to the ‘treaty of Hudaybiyya’, the tribe of Banu Bakr became partners of Quraysh, while another tribe Banu Khuza’ah joined with Muslims.
 The partner tribes of Muslim and Quresh should also remain peaceful according to the treaty.
-But in 8 AH (630 AD), Banu Bakr attacked Banu Khuza’ah and killed few of their men.
-Now, Muhammad (PBUH) demanded from Quraysh to either give compensation of the attack, end relationship with Banu Bakr or end the ‘treaty of Hudaybiyya’.
-Quraysh initially accepted to end the treaty but later tried to negotiate.
-But now, Muhammad (PBUH) refused to negotiate further and decided to attack Makkah.
+But in 8 AH (630 AD), Banu Bakr attacked Banu Khuza’ah and killed a few of their men.
+Now, Muhammad (PBUH) demanded that Quraysh either give compensation for the attack, end the relationship with Banu Bakr, or end the ‘treaty of Hudaybiyya’.
+Quraysh initially agreed to end the treaty but later tried to negotiate.
+However, Muhammad (PBUH) refused to negotiate further and decided to attack Makkah.

 In Ramadan of 8 AH, Muslims attacked and captured Makkah without much bloodshed.
-Most of the people of Quraysh including their chief Abu Sufiyan accepted Islam.
-Muhammad (PBUH) purified Kaaba from idols and it became a place for worship of one God (Allah) again.
+Most of the people of Quraysh, including their chief Abu Sufiyan, accepted Islam.
+Muhammad (PBUH) purified the Kaaba from idols and it became a place for worship of one God (Allah) again.

-In 9 AH, Muslims fought two battles.
-These were Battle of Hunayn and Battle of Tabuk.
-In 10 AH, Muhammad (PBUH) performed his first and only Hajj pilgrimage, where he gave his famous sermon known as the ‘Farewell Sermon’.
+In 9 AH, Muslims fought two battles: the Battle of Hunayn and the Battle of Tabuk.
+In 10 AH, Muhammad (PBUH) performed his first and only Hajj pilgrimage, during which he gave his famous sermon, the ‘Farewell Sermon’.
 Muhammad (PBUH) died in Rabi-ul-Awal 11 AH.

 Rashidun Caliphate